peihunglin/rmc-spock/README.md

 1. Use "rmc init" to create and configure a new build directory
 2. Use "rmc" to install all dependencies and start a build subshell
+3. Use "rmc build" to run any ROSE pre-configure steps (modifies ROSE source tree)
-3. Use "rmc config" to configure ROSE
+4. Use "rmc config" to configure ROSE
-4. Use "rmc make" to build ROSE
+5. Use "rmc make" to build ROSE
-5. Use "rmc make install" to install ROSE
+6. Use "rmc make install" to install ROSE
-6. Don't forget to exit the "rmc" subshell when you're done
+7. Don't forget to exit the "rmc" subshell when you're done

 Step 1 is performed once per build directory; the other steps can be done as often as you like in that build tree.
 A ROSE developer can